XPMS2D User's Guide

 xpms2d is an interactive diagnostic and plotting tool for Unix/Linux workstations. xpms2d allows the user to view PMS-2D, 64 bit Fast2DC, 2DS, HVPS1, and CIP/PIP images and computed quantitative information on a per record basis.

-The primary file format supported is here http://www.eol.ucar.edu/raf/software/OAPfiles.html.
+The primary file format supported is here https:://www.eol.ucar.edu/raf/software/OAPfiles.html.
 We use translators (pads2oap and translate2ds) to convert SPEC and DMT probe data to this format.
 These translators are available as part of the github repository listed below.

 xpms2d was written at the Research